tian3rd/pi_dev/readme.md

 1. For the slider bar, you need hold on to the mouse and release it only after you see the change in the indicators, to avoid it jump down: e.g., if you slide from 33 to 36, it often jumps back to 33 after you release the mouse, so if you slide a little further until you see the red/black indicators changes, then it would be OK.
 But if you slide from 36 to 33 there's no problem.
 2. `ch07` on/off is not set correctly if we change anything other than the input textbox for filters.
 Other channels are not affected.
+3. Readbacks are not updated correctly as shown in the Windown client interface.

+### Bugs Fixing Progress

+1. Slider bar is a little clumsy to use.
+2. [Fixed] Add the `enable` when starting xt1111 service.
+3. [Fixed] Fix the read_registers string concatenation error.

 ---